Chessington World of Adventures: Development history

+The Wild Asia-themed area was closed during the 2025 season in preparation for its transformation into a Minecraft-themed area, slated to open in the 2027 season.
+As part of this redevelopment, the KOBRA attraction will be relocated and rethemed, while a new indoor roller coaster by Intamin will be introduced.

 Resort development

 In June 2007, the park opened the Safari Hotel, initially operated by Holiday Inn.

 In 2014, "nearly £15 million" was invested in the resort as the whole, with an extension built to the existing hotel, advertised as the "Azteca Hotel".
 The Safari Hotel also received a second pool.

 Explorer Glamping was launched in May 2016, on the field behind Wild Asia.
 In 2025, the area was closed as part of the future redevelopment of Wild Asia.

 Awards

 In 2023, at the fourth annual UK Theme Park Awards, Chessington World of Adventures won a number of gold, silver and bronze awards.
 It managed to win the gold Awards in the following categories: Theme Park of the Year, Best New Attraction, Best Theme Park with Animals and Best Marketing Campaign.